CHAIR'S CORPORATE GOVERNANCE STATEMENT

 3. Take into account wider stakeholder and social responsibilities and their implications for long-term success

-In depth analysis and reviews of each business units budgeted business plans are agreed at the start of each financial year, with contributions from all involved parties which facilitates a two-way communication channel with agreement on goals, targets and aspirations of the Company and its related parties.
-This provides each strategic business unit with the opportunity to raise issues and provide feedback to the Board.
+The Company prepares a detailed budget annually which takes into account the Group’s strategy and its available key resources including staffing, working capital, production capacity and functionalisation capabilities.
+In-depth analysis and reviews inform the development of each business unit’s budget and, taken together, these form the basis of the Company’s annual budget, which is submitted to the Board before the start of each financial year.
+Subsequently, the ongoing review of performance against the budget facilitates an on-going dialogue on the goals, targets and aspirations of the Company and of each of the business units.
+This two-way communication provides each strategic business unit with the opportunity to raise issues and provide feedback to the Board via the executive members.
 These feedback processes help to ensure that the Company can respond to new issues and opportunities that arise to further the success of the Group.

 4. Embed effective risk management, considering both opportunities and threats, throughout the organisation

 The Board oversees and reviews the Group’s risk management and internal control mechanisms.

 The risk register was reviewed in detail at regular intervals during the year by the Executive Directors in conjunction with other senior managers as well as the full Board.
 The risk register sets out the assessed risks and the key actions and processes to mitigate those risks and the individual or group responsible for ensuring that these are performed.

 The review process involves the review and identification of risks, assessment to determine the relative likelihood of them impacting the business and the potential severity of the impact and determination of what needs to be done to minimise their likelihood and/or mitigate their impact.
 The risk register sets out and categorises these risks and outlines the controls and any further actions required.